dmendelsohn/micrograder-host/README.md

 for USB serial communication.

 # Usage
-* There are two relevant "file types": Log files and TestCase files.
+* There are two relevant "file types": log files and testcase files.
 These are truly separate types, since they're both just pickled Python objects ( of types RequestLog and TestCase respectively).
-Typically, I use the extension ".log" for Log files and put them in host/resources/logs/, and I use the extension ".tc" for TestCase files and put them in host/resources/cases/.
+Typically, I use the extension ".log" for log files and put them in host/resources/logs/, and I use the extension ".tc" for testcase files and put them in host/resources/cases/.
 Neither of these practices is required.

+## Assessing
+* In order to use a particular testcase file to assess an embedded system, run:
+`python -m src assess --testcase path/to/testcase [--log path/to/log]`
+* If the --log option is specified, a log will be saved at that path.

+## Recording
 * TODO

+## Constructing new test cases
+* TODO

 # Architecture
-...
+* TODO